Making your product measurable is one of the most important things to make your product successful.

 “What gets measured gets attention.”
 This quote is often attributed to management guru Peter Drucker.
 However, what Drucker actually said was “If you can’t measure it, you can’t improve it.”
 Both quotes are two sides of the same coin.

-If an aspect of your business is invisible, then you simply don’t know how much it contributes to your success.
+If an aspect of your business is invisible, you don’t know how much it contributes to your success.

 The business will focus on what it can measure to improve its performance.
-For a digital product it is therefore critical to measure the right metrics that drive the success of the product and as a consequence the business.
+For a digital product, it is therefore critical to measure the right metrics that drive the product's success and, as a consequence, the business.